Salaah01/django-form-creator/README.md

 ![Form being completed](docs/static/sample-form-being-completed.jpg)

 ## Contributing

 If you would like to help develop this application here are a couple of things you can do:

-* Raise an issue/suggestion on the [GitHub repository](https://github.com/Salaah01/django-form-creator/issues).
+- Raise an issue/suggestion on the [GitHub repository](https://github.com/Salaah01/django-form-creator/issues).
-* Find an issue/suggestion on the [GitHub repository](https://github.com/Salaah01/django-form-creator/issues) that you would like to work on, fork the repository and start working on it!
+- Find an issue/suggestion on the [GitHub repository](https://github.com/Salaah01/django-form-creator/issues) that you would like to work on, fork the repository and start working on it!
 When you're ready, create a pull request on GitHub.

 ### Contributing to the code

 1. Fork the repository and clone it to your local machine.
 2. Create a new branch for your changes.
-3. Create a virtual environment and install the dependencies.
+3. Create a virtual environment and install the dependencies:

 ```bash
 python3 -m venv venv
 . venv/bin/activate
 pip install -r requirements.txt
 ```

 4. `example` contains a Django project for development.
 Move into that directory: `cd example`
 5. Run migrations: `python manage.py migrate`.
 As we are using an sqlite3 database, there is no need to create a database yourself.
 6. Create yourself a superuser: `python manage.py createsuperuser`.
 7. Run the development server: `python manage.py runserver`.
 8. Write some code, don't forget to write tests.
 9. Run the formatter/linter to format and lint your code:

 ```bash
 make format
 make lint
 ```

 10. Run tests - let's try to stick to 100% coverage.

 ```bash
 cd ..
 make test-coverage
 ```

 11. Update the coverage on the [README.md](https://github.com/Salaah01/django-form-creator/blob/master/README.md) file: `make update_readme_cov`.
 12. Commit your changes, push them to your repository and merge into master.
 13. Create a pull request to merge into the remote repository.